I want to share with you how to create the perfect blog.

 Without a domain and web hosting, your blog won’t be seen online or get any traffic.
 The two are inseparable!
 There are plenty of web hosting companies to choose from.
 Prices generally start from $10 month.

 I highly recommend Bluehost.
-They are the biggest and most well-known hosting company, offering packages from $3.99/month (that’s low).
+They are the biggest and most well-known hosting company, offering packages from $2.95/month (that’s low).
+I, of course, worked out a deal for you, but Bluehost also paid me to promote them.

 Initially, don’t worry about being fancy or purchasing all the additional options.
 When you’re ready for more features, Bluehost can scale with you, and that’s another reason why I like them so much.